 The videos are also concise, so the lessons are not overwhelming.
 Typically videos teach only one concept or theory, and then students are immediately tested on what they understood in the video.

-As such, students have to learn to concentrate on what’s being said because they know they’ll be tested immediately.
+As such, students must learn to concentrate on what’s being said because they know they’ll be tested immediately.

 Why would you study with Acellus Academy?

-If you want home safety but still want to study a traditional curriculum as delivered in many American schools, you might look to the Acellus Academy.
+If you want to have your children at home with you but you still want them to study a traditional curriculum as delivered in many American schools, you might look to the Acellus Academy.

-The Academy gives a few reasons why you might study with them:
+The Academy also gives a few reasons why you might study with them:

 - medical necessities